And if you liked this post, be sure to check out these popular posts:

 13 of 32

-The murder scene of Arthur "Dutch Schultz" Flegenheimer, a powerful New York gangster in the 1920s and '30s who was ultimately killed in Newark, N.J. by an assassin hired by the Mafia Commission itself.
+The murder scene of Arthur "Dutch Schultz" Flegenheimer, a powerful New York gangster in the 1920s and '30s who was ultimately killed in Newark, New jersey by an assassin hired by the Mafia Commission.
 The Commission had denied Schultz's request to murder the prosecutor that was targeting him.
 When he disobeyed and attempted the murder anyway, the Commission had him killed.
 1935.Bettmann/Getty Images

 14 of 32